WedgeLord/WinSock2-Chatroom/README.md

 # WinSock2-Chatroom

-Allows communication between to users via a server on a windows machine.
+Allows users to communicate via a server using WinSock2.

 # Starting the chatroom